-The 403rd AFSB has a network of logistics support elements that provide direct support to corps-level activities, Army Field Support Battalions (AFSBn) Korea and Northeast Asia, Brigade Logistics Support Teams (BLSTs), and Logistics Support Teams (LSTs).
+The 403rd AFSB has a network of logistics support elements that provide direct support to corps-level activities, Army Field Support Battalions (AFSBn)Korea and Northeast Asia, Brigade Logistics Support Teams (BLSTs), and logistics support teams.

 The 403rd AFSB provides ASC and its materiel enterprise partners a forward presence to assist in managing sustainment maintenance and supply, and to assist theater maintenance activities in accomplishing field maintenance when required.
 The 403rd mission is to sustain U.S. Forces Korea, 8th U.S. Army and U.S. Forces Japan, and support the combatant commander's theater strategy.
-These missions include, but are not limited to: synchronizing the Life Cycle Management Commands' (LCMCs) forward and special repair activities support within theater; maintenance and distribution of Army Prepositioned Stocks (APS); materiel fielding; wartime planning support for reception, staging, onward movement and integration of AMC augmentation forces; infrastructure development to support AMC power projection capabilities; Logistics
+These missions include, but are not limited to: synchronizing the life cycle management commands' forward and special repair activities support within theater; maintenance and distribution of Army Prepositioned Stocks (APS); materiel fielding; wartime planning support for reception, staging, onward movement and integration of AMC augmentation forces; infrastructure development to support AMC power projection capabilities; Logistics Assistance Program (LAP); Logistics Civil Augmentation Program

-Assistance Program; Logistics Civil Augmentation Program; and the integration of acquisition, logistics and technology to support Soldier requirements.
+(LOGCAP); and the integration of acquisition, logistics and technology to support Soldier requirements.